kounelios13/Css-generator/README.md

 To start the app just download it and open the index.html file _The zip file contains everything needed for the project._
+## This app uses a lot of es6 feautures so it might not work as expected in old browsers